 By the end of our Virginia Beach summer, we were scraping the bottom of the barrel for ideas, and that’s when we had the most fun.
 We asked the firefighters at Station #11 for a tour of their firetrucks and the station.
 They were very nice, and let us push a few buttons on the truck, and showed us their entire station – the kids loved the weight room the best!
 We also hit the Virginia Beach Public Library up a few times, not only to check out books but to play their gigantic chess game.

 Wherever we went, we had incredible food with us always.
-These eco-friendly containers were always piled high with delicious food from our garden and from Trader Joe’s.
+These eco-friendly containers were always piled high with delicious food from our garden and Trader Joe’s.
 It made using less plastic in our daily life much easier.
 A Virginia Beach summer vacation also means you get to eat a lot of great food, and boy did we eat!
-Whether we scooped up kid-friendly takeout or hit up Aloha Snack’s Kids Eat Free on Mondays, we had a great summer of eating at family-friendly restaurants in Virginia Beach.
+Whether we scooped up kid-friendly takeout or hit up Aloha Snack’s, we had a great summer of eating at family-friendly restaurants in Virginia Beach.

-6. We Checked Off Those Every Summer Must-Do’s
+9. We Checked Off Those Virginia Beach Summer Must-Do’s

 You know those things you like to do every summer?
 We managed to squeeze them all in!
 Here’s what we did during our Virginia Beach summer: